 Shaving socket mirrors include a built in shaver socket for use of an electric shaver or an electric toothbrush.
 This makes them a great 2 in 1 option as they provide ample lighting for carrying out bathroom tasks and avoid the need to install a separate socket.

 Heated Demister Mirrors

-We’ve all been in that situation where you’ve stepped out of your bath or shower and your mirror is instantly unusable because of a swirling cloud of steam.
+We’ve all been in a situation where you’ve stepped out of your bath or shower and your mirror is instantly unusable because of a swirling cloud of steam!
 Demister mirrors are a practical solution to this common problem.
-A thin demisting heat pad is placed behind the mirror which stops steam and condensation building up.
+A thin demisting heat pad is placed behind the mirror which stops steam and condensation from building up.

-Simple, elegant styles are often the choice for a minimalist or contemporary look in a bathroom.
-Perhaps you’d rather not have LED or fluorescent lights attached to your mirror.
-If this is the case, go down the cheaper route of selecting a mirror without lights.
-They are available in a wide array of sizes, and some have integrated shelving to the side of the mirror area.
+Simple and elegant styles are often a great choice for minimalist and contemporary bathrooms.
+If you'd rather not have LED or fluorescent lights attached to your mirror, a cheaper option is to go for a mirror without lights.
+They are available in a wide array of shapes and sizes, and some have integrated shelving which creates more space for your bathroom essentials.